rdeioris/MathVM/README.md

 The structure allows to define background, borders and grid properties of the plot too.

-This is an example result for 8 samples, two variables (x and y) and a red grid:
+This is an example result for 8 samples, two variables (x and y), domain (-1, 1) and a red grid:

 ```
 y = 0;